Kirriemuir: History

 Kirriemuir Gingerbread was created by the baker, Walter Burnett, around 1900, though the recipe was sold to what is now Bell's Food Group, located in Shotts, in the 1940s.

 Governance

-Kirriemuir is represented within Angus Council by the Kirriemuir and Dean ward, from which two councillors are elected.
-As of 2012 these were: Ian Gaul (Scottish National Party), Ronnie Proctor (Scottish Conservative and Unionist), and Jeanette Gaul (Scottish National Party).
+Kirriemuir is represented within Angus Council by the Kirriemuir and Dean ward, from which three councillors are elected.
+As of 2019 these were: Julie Bell (Scottish National Party), George Meechan (Independent) and Ronnie Proctor (Scottish Conservative and Unionist).
 Kirriemuir Town Hall, which was the meeting place of the former burgh council, was completed in 1885.

 Culture

 The town has three museums: the Gateway to the Glens Museum, Barrie's Birthplace, and the Tayside Police Museum.
 There was once a museum of aviation, whose artifacts are now in the Richard Moss Memorial Collection at the Montrose Air Station Heritage Centre.
 There is a camera obscura, donated by J. M. Barrie, on the hill, offering views to the south and south-west and of the higher hills to the north.
 Also on the hill and offering views from its southern slopes is the town cemetery, where Barrie is buried in the family grave.
 There is a silver granite war memorial in the centre of the cemetery, a column surmounted by a kilted soldier looking down across the town and over the broad fields of Strathmore to the Sidlaws.

 Every August a local music team holds a music festival, Live in the Den, featuring local guitar bands.
 In 2011 it was not held due to flooding.